rouseguy/bdotcom/content/note/create-twitter-audience.md

 layout: single
 ---

 [David Perell](https://twitter.com/david_perell) and [Matthew Kobach](https://twitter.com/mkobach) did a livestream on [YouTube](https://youtu.be/o9NxQ7aCUOw) on "How to Crush it on Twitter".
-Here are some notes from the seession.
+Here are some notes from the session.

 **Who is the session for**
 Anyone who wants to create an audience on twitter.